-A Partnership Agreement is an agreement between two or more parties who wish to enter into business together in the form of a partnership.
+A Partnership Agreement is a legal agreement between two or more parties who wish to conduct a business together in the form of a partnership.

-Do I need a contract for a partnership?
+Do I need a written contract for a partnership?

 A Partnership Agreement will help to set the ground rules in black and white so everyone is clear on their obligations and responsibilities from the start.
 Having a formal written agreement will also reduce the likelihood of disputes.